Data that makes a difference.

 Covid-19 Neighborhood Response Fund

 The Neighborhood Response Fund was established as a joint initiative of the CSF and Community Giving at MIT in April of 2020 to raise donations for six Cambridge nonprofits providing services to homeless and food insecure individuals and families through 2023.
-Our nonprofit partners are:
+The fund was officially retired in March 2024, after distributing the funds equally to our nonprofit partners:

 • CASPAR